 What your manager will see different on Monday

-1. The real attack surface.
+- Know what actually breaks a small WordPress site, in proportion.
 Login brute-force, weak passwords, plugin and theme CVEs, abandoned plugins, supply chain.
-What actually happens to small WordPress sites in the wild, in proportion, with no fear-mongering.
+What happens to sites like yours in the wild, ranked by how often it happens, with no fear-mongering.

-2. Hosting, backups, and the restore drill.
+- Restore a site on purpose, before you ever have to do it in a panic.
 Why managed hosting matters and what it does not cover.
 Where backups should live, how often, and the test you have to run before you trust them.
-The first time you restore a site is going to be on purpose, in this room, not on a bad Tuesday.
+The first time you restore a site is going to be in this room, not on a bad Tuesday.

-4. Roles, monitoring, and incidents.
+- Lock down roles and walk through an incident with a written runbook.
 User roles by least privilege.
 The handful of monitoring signals worth watching.
 Your written runbook for the first thirty minutes of an incident.
 When to keep going and when to call a senior dev.

 Real examples we’ll work through